Field emission scanning electron microscope

 These come from the uppermost nanometers of the surface and reproduce the topography of the observed sample.
 They provide information about the structure of the surface.

 2. Backscattered electrons (back scattered electrons = BSE)

-These electrons are "backscattered" by the sample.
-The intensity of this backscatter allows conclusions to be drawn about the distribution of the materials / elements contained in the sample.
-So you give information about the composition of the surface.
+These electrons are "backscattered" from the sample.
+The intensity of this backscattering allows conclusions to be drawn about the distribution of the materials / elements contained in the sample.
+So they give information about the composition of the surface.

 3. X-rays (energy dispersive x-ray spectroscopy = EDX)